anhatsingh/GNDU_Assignments/CPP/DSA Implementation/README.md

+# Information
+Code by : Anhat Singh
+Dated   : 15-11-2021
+Time Taken : 20 mins

 # Things checked to be working correctly:
-1. Stacks
+1. Stack
-2. Menus
+2. All Menus

 # Things still to be checked:
-1. Queues
+1. Queue